 Our 90-proof Tennessee Whisky.
 We blend older whiskies to achieve deep, assertive flavors with an incredibly smooth finish.
 This is our Superior No. 12.

-One of our finest whiskies, aged at least 9 years, and hand-selected by our distiller for their exceptional balance and delicacy.
+One of our finest whiskies, for the truly discerning whisky drinker.
+Aged at least 9 years, a small number of barrels are selected by our distiller for their exceptional balance and delicacy and then blended together.

 Each barrel is bottled by hand at cask strength and each will vary in taste, so prepare for a rich and complex liquid at peak point of maturation in every bottle.